xiaoditx/xiaoditx.github.io/content/blog/2025-08-26_算法真题：GESP202503四级——荒地开垦（洛谷B4263）/index.en.md

 ...
 ```

 Here, debris appears in the center.
 Since reclaimable wasteland must have no debris in adjacent cells, this one debris **affects** the wasteland above, below, left, and right.
-Let's use `!` to represent wasteland without debris but不可开垦 (non-reclaimable):
+Let's use `!` to represent wasteland without debris but non-reclaimable:

 ```
 .!.